claytantor/claytantor.github.io/_posts/2016-09-19-reply-to-alex-black.md

     {% endhighlight %}

 Sorry that example isn't complete, I hope it gives the gist though.

+The trick about creating value is trying walk a mile in the shoes of people who are likely to use your technology, and then try to guess the types of things they will be doing with your technology to create business impact.

 >mapping evaluation/results back to the raw data - yep.
 We've talked about this internally, we've had higher priorities